-[R] is the reaction force of the supporting structure on the seesaw (and is unknown).]
+The diagram is a force diagram for the seesaw (ie it shows all of the forces acting on the seesaw).
+R is the reaction force of the supporting structure on the seesaw (and is unknown).

-In this case there is no need to resolve forces vertically (which would give an equation involving R).
-Instead, we can take moments about A:
+Thus, in this case there is no need to resolve forces vertically (giving an equation involving R).

+Instead, we can just take moments about A: